Eating Well As You Get Older

 9. How many grain foods should I eat each day?
 What kinds should I have?

 Any food made from wheat, rye, rice, oats, cornmeal, barley or another cereal grain is a grain product.
 A person who eats 2,000 calories per day should eat 6 ounces of grain foods daily.
 Approximately one ounce of grain foods counts as a serving.
-This is about one slice of bread, one roll, or one small muffin.
+This is about one slice of bread, one roll, or one small bagel.
 It is also about one cup of dry flaked cereal or a half-cup of cooked rice, pasta, or cereal.

 Grains fall into two main categories: whole and refined.
 Foods made from whole grains are a major source of energy and fiber.

 At least half (3 ounces) of the grain foods you eat per day should be whole grains.
 Try whole wheat pasta, whole-grain English muffins, or a whole-grain bread rather than basic white.
 Other whole grains include popcorn, brown rice, wild rice, buckwheat, bulgur and quinoa.